wadoon/verification-project-template/README.md

 you are planning a larger case study.

 Currently this template bundles KeY 2.10.0 and ci-tool 1.4.0.
+Both are licensed under GPL.

 ## Features and Best Practises